snkashis/android-docs/pages/mapbox-services/2.0.0/geocoder.md

 ### Android widgets
 In the geocoding examples above, we have been performing request to the API by directly using the builder, making the call, and then handling the response.
 The Android widgets found in the mapbox-android-ui module make the process of geocoding a bit easier by offering basic widgets.

 For forward geocoding, the AutoCompleteWidget is offered.
 It provides a search box with support for autocomplete results.
-When the user clicks a result, `onFeatureClick`'s invoked and you can get the addresses coordinates and handle them accordingly.
+When the user clicks a result, `onFeatureClick`'s invoked and you can get the addresses coordinates and handle them.

 <!-- TODO link Example -->
 ```xml